 - Location: Lower right wrist

-- Design: Not sure!
+- Design: not sure!

-6. Squiggly wave
+6. Squiggly wave tattoo

 On my chest, I have a tiny squiggly line.
 It’s a loose interpretation of a wave, because I’ve realized how much water means to me.
 Whether it’s Lake Michigan or the ocean or my parent’s pool, I’m carrying the waves with me always.